 Remember that 65 mph statistic from earlier?
 Turning your eyes away from the road while driving 65 mph to adjust the volume or make a change in the navigation system means you may have blindly traveled the length of a football field.

-If you simply must take that call or make changes to your navigation system, use a designated pull-over spot, find the closest parking lot or use voice command if your car offers it.
+If you simply must take that call or make changes to your navigation system, use a designated pull-over spot, find the closest parking lot, or use voice command if your car offers it.
 As drivers zipping around from destination to destination, we sometimes forget that stopping is an option.
-If the call isn’t important enough to stop, it can wait.
+If the call is not important enough to stop, it can wait.

-Speak with teen drivers in your family about the importance of safe, distraction-free driving.
-Encourage them to avoid texting or interacting with other devices while driving and be sure to model responsible driving whenever they’re in the car with you as passengers.
+At Dale E. Anstine, the auto accident law firm serving the communities of Gettysburg, Hanover, and York, PA, we encourage families to speak with teen drivers about the importance of safe, distraction-free driving.
+Urge them to avoid texting or interacting with other devices while driving and be sure to model responsible driving whenever they are in the car with you as passengers.

 Seatbelts are the best protection against unsafe driving.
 Although you are responsible for your own actions behind the wheel, you cannot be responsible for everyone else on the road.
 Remember to always buckle up.

 Auto accidents caused by distracted driving are preventable.
-Help reduce the number of accidents and related injuries by immediately committing to attentive driving and spreading the word to others to do the same.
+In honor of Distracted Driving Awareness Month, help reduce the number of accidents and related injuries by immediately committing to attentive driving and spreading the word to others to do the same.

-If you or a loved one were injured in a distracted driving auto accident, get an experienced car accident lawyer on your side to protect your rights.
+If you or a loved one were injured in a distracted driving auto accident, get an experienced auto accident lawyer on your side to protect your rights.
 Reach out to Dale E. Anstine today to learn more.
 With offices in York and Gettysburg, our team is proud to protect the injured across the Central Pennsylvania community.
-Consultations are always free, we’re available 24/7, and there’s no fee unless we win for you.
+Consultations are always FREE, we are available 24/7, and there is no fee unless we win for you.